Kim's trip to Russia could be like his last one and involve a daylong ride on his armored train

+North Korea’s official Korean Central News Agency said Tuesday that Kim boarded his personal train bound for Russia from the capital, Pyongyang, Sunday afternoon, along with unspecified ruling party, government, and military officials.
+State media photos showed Kim waving from his green-and-yellow train as senior officials, honor guards, and a huge crowd waving flags and flowers gave him a lavish send-off at the station.

-A brief statement on the Kremlin’s website on Monday said Kim’s visit was taking place at Putin’s invitation “in the coming days.”
-North Korean state media also reported the meeting but didn’t specify when and where it would happen.
+North Korean state media said Kim would meet Putin during the visit but didn’t specify when and where it would happen.

 The last time the two leaders met, in April 2019, Kim made a rattling, full-day journey along his country’s aging railways to get to far east Russia.
 South Korean media cited anonymous government sources to report Monday that a train presumably carrying Kim had departed from North Korea’s capital, Pyongyang.